-It is a personal, physical act that symbolizes our desire and willingness to put to death an old life of sin in order to live as a new creation reconciled to God2.
-Only the blood of Jesus Christ covers sin; therefore, baptism is relevant when associated with His sacrifice.
-"Baptized in the name of Jesus Christ" means the act of water immersion is a likeness of, and a conjoining with, His death.
+Baptism comes from a personal desire and willingness to put to death the old life of sin in order to live as a new creation reconciled to God2.
+Only the blood of Jesus Christ covers sin; therefore, baptism is only associated with His sacrifice.
+Being "baptized in the name of Jesus Christ" is a physical act in which a Believer is symbolically joined into His death:

-ROMANS 6:4-7 Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life.
+ROMANS 6:4-7 Therefore we were buried with Him [Jesus Christ] through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life.
 5 For if we have been united together in the likeness of His death, certainly we also shall be in the likeness of His resurrection, 6 knowing this, that our old man was crucified with Him, that the body of sin might be done away with, that we should no longer be slaves of sin.
 7 For he who has died has been freed from sin.

-Paul made this exceptionally clear in his rhetorical response to the Corinthians who were disputing about the importance of name of the person doing the baptism over the name of the One who died for our sins:
+Paul made this exceptionally clear in his rhetorical response to the Corinthians who were disputing about the importance of the name of the person performing the baptism over the name of Jesus who actually died for sins:

-1 CORINTHIANS 1:11-13 For it has been declared to me concerning you, my brethren, by those of Chloe's household, that there are contentions among you.
+1 CORINTHIANS 1:11-13 For it has been declared to me [Paul] concerning you, my brethren, by those of Chloe's household, that there are contentions among you.
 12 Now I say this, that each of you says, "I am of Paul," or "I am of Apollos," or "I am of Cephas," or "I am of Christ."
-13 Is Christ divided?Was Paul crucified for you?
+13 Is Christ divided?
+Was Paul crucified for you?
 Or were you baptized in the name of Paul?